Yuta2368/python-akamai-cli-find-behaviors/readme.md

 # Akamai find-behaviors
-This program finds matching behaviors by given URL.
+This program finds matching behaviors by given URL path to help identify in which behaviors could be applied.
+It should be useful when working with complex property configs.
+This program takes two kinds of behaviors below.
+- cpCode (Content Provider Code)
+- caching (Caching)

 ## Install
 akamai install https://github.com/Yuta2368/python-akamai-cli-find-behaviors.git